ddmms/spin_dynamics/docs/index.rst

 Overview
 --------

+** this is vibe coding experiment, do not use it for production **

 spindynam is a Python package for coupled spin-lattice dynamics simulations using the Atomic Simulation Environment (ASE).

 **Reference Paper**: :download:`Tranchida et al., J. Comput.
 Phys.
 372 (2018) 406-425  <spin_dynamics.pdf>`